BCG-X-Official/facet/README.rst

 |

-Facet is an open source library for human-explainable AI.
+`facet` is an open source library for human-explainable AI.
 It combines sophisticated model inspection and model-based simulation to enable better explanations of your supervised machine learning models.
-Facet is composed of the following key components:
+`facet` is composed of the following key components:

 +-----------+--------------------------------------------------------------------------+
 | |inspect| | **Model Inspection**                                                     |